manisoni28/rebar-graph/docs/docs/aws.md

 *Note: if you need to set username/password, they should be set with the environment variables: `GRAPH_USERNAME` and `GRAPH_PASSWORD`.*

 For this to work, you need valid AWS credentials in `$HOME/.aws`.
 Note also that `host.docker.internal` only works on Docker for Mac/Windows.
-For Linux, you would need to provide the host IP in the `GRAPH_URL` environment variables.
+For Linux, you would need to figure out the host IP and use it in the `GRAPH_URL` environment variables.

 Once this has run, you can enter a Cypher query in the Neo4j console to see the graph: